archtechx/alpine-reactive/README.md

 </div>
 ```

-Under the hood, this creates a proxy that forwards everything to `window.clickCount`, but
+Under the hood, this creates a proxy that forwards everything to `window.clickCount`, but observes changes made to `window.clickCount` and updates the component as needed.

+Of course, you may use the same reactive proxy in multiple components.

 ## Full API